 A study of child and adult sufferers of eczema, commissioned by AWI and undertaken by the Division of Dermatology, University of Louisville, Kentucky, has demonstrated the beneficial effects of wearing superfine Merino wool next to the skin.
 The study, published in the medical journal Dermatitis and led by Professor Joe Fowler, confirmed that wearing Merino wool clothing compared to standard clothing provided improvements in severity of atopic dermatitis (eczema) as well as quality of life in atopic dermatitis patients.

-A high-powered group of medical professionals from across the world have reviewed research papers published during the past 100 years to critically assess scientific studies claiming wool causes allergy.
-Commissioned by AWI, this new analysis concluded that wool is not an allergen, and if a fabric does cause any sensations of itch and prickle on the skin then it is because of the large diameter of the fibres and not due to the fibre type being wool.
+A high-powered group of medical professionals from across the world have critically reviewed research papers that claim wool causes allergy, published during the past 100 years..
+Commissioned by AWI, this analysis concluded that wool is not an allergen, and if a fabric does cause any sensations of itch and prickle on the skin then it is because of the large diameter of the fibres, and not due to the fibre type being .

 The odour sorption and emission characteristics of fabrics affect their functional performance, particularly for sportswear.
-This study systematically evaluated the impact of wool in polyester/wool blends on body odour retention properties.
-It was found that wool had the highest odour sorption capacity among all the test fabrics.
+This study systematically evaluated the impact of wool in polyester/wool blends on body odour retention properties, and found that wool had the highest odour sorption capacity among all the test fabrics.

 At low levels of body odour, fabrics containing 20% wool had substantially reduced odour intensity compared to 100% polyester.
 Under higher and more extreme levels of body odour, where sorption plays a more important role, 100% wool showed higher sorption capacity than the blends.